-Best Auto Insurance Companies That Don’t Ask for Your SSN (2023)
+Best Auto Insurance Companies That Don’t Ask for a SSN (2023)

-Finding auto insurance companies that don't ask for an SSN is difficult since your SSN is used to check your credit score.
+Finding the best auto insurance companies that don't ask for an SSN is difficult.
 Drivers with poor credit can pay an extra $165 a month for auto insurance.
 If you do find auto insurance companies that don't ask for an SSN, your rates may be higher since it is more difficult to get specific information about you.

 Free Car Insurance Comparison